na-na-hi/renget/archive/BulkGuide.md

 Abilities:
 Enhanced Smell: Lombre has a sense of smell on par with canine Pokemon, gained from eating Gummis.
 This is based off the IQ Skill Acute Sniffer, which his evolutionary family can learn in Sky.

 “Intuition”: This is the other main skill Lombre picked up from Gummi consumption.
 He instinctively knows the layout of the land surrounding him, even if he's never been to an area before, and he can also sense when those with hostile intent towards him are close.
 He can't sense their strength or numbers, but it makes him hard to jump regardless.
 This is pretty much the IQ Skills Map Surveyor, Stair Sensor, and Trap Seer bundled together, with some extra stuff thrown in.

+Master of Deception: Lombre is good at acting and lying, due to his many years swindling other Pokemon.
+He has practically no tells for when he's fibbing, and he can be very persuasive when he wants to be.

 #####The Flock:
 ~~Foi (Galarian Farfetch'd)~~: